Pranesh04092003/Chat-Application/README.md

 - Students can request to connect with an expert.
 - Private chat rooms for each student-expert pair.
 - Real-time messaging with timestamps and usernames.
-- Chat history stored in MongoDB and retrieval of the last 10 messages upon entering the chat room.
+- Chat history stored in MongoDB with retrieval of the last 10 messages upon entering the chat room.

 ## Demonstration Video
 ![Demonstration Video](link-to-your-video-file)